 See Related: Best Portable Car Seats for Travel

 Address: 2 Rue de l’Outre, 67000 Strasbourg, France

-Place Kléber is Strasbourg’s main (and largest) square and has been a central meeting location since the 14th century, located at 2 Rue de l’Outre, 67000 Strasbourg, in the historic quarter a short distance from the Cathédrale Notre Dame de Strasbourg.
+Place Kléber is Strasbourg’s main (and largest) square and has been a central meeting location since the 14th century, in the historic quarter a short distance from the Cathédrale Notre Dame de Strasbourg.

-Though it houses a small shopping center that carries big brands such as Zara and Apple, its particularly famous for the Christmas lights and the Christmas tree backdrop that they have on display every year.
+Though it houses a small shopping center with big brands such as Zara and Apple, it’s particularly famous for its Christmas lights and the Christmas tree backdrop they have on display every year.
 If you’re here with the kiddos over Christmas, don’t miss the magic!

 See Related: Must-See Small Towns in France

 Address: 3 Pl. du Château, 67000 Strasbourg, France